iamSuman07/Customer-Shopping-Behavior-analysis-Using-Python-SQL-PowerBI/README.md

 #### The main objectives of this project are to:
 * Understand customer purchasing behavior.
 * Identify important customer segments.
-* Analyze revenue across different customer groups.<br>
+* Analyze revenue across different customer groups.
-* Discover top-performing products and categories.<br>
+* Discover top-performing products and categories.
-* Evaluate subscription and discount behavior.<br>
+* Evaluate subscription and discount behavior.
-* Transform raw customer data into meaningful business insights.<br>
+* Transform raw customer data into meaningful business insights.
 * Build an interactive Power BI dashboard for decision-making.

 ###📂 Dataset